tnevolin/mom_unit_mod/README.md

 # Fix: Normal units food upkeep

 * Normal unit food upkeep is set to 1/2.
-* Optionally, food upkeep can be eliminated alltogether.
-However, the above change seems to be sufficient.
-Please share feedback.

 Player can have larger army without exhausting their food supply.
 This seems to run extremely satisfactory.
 Army size is not hard limited by food harvesting anymore.
 It keeps consuming gold but this is more flexible due to centralized distribution and stockpiled reserves.
 Occasional worker reallocation is still needed but not that often.